What Is Continuing Education? Definition, Types & Benefits

 • Lifelong Learning Record.
 A collection of badges serves as a verifiable record of your continuous learning journey.

-The Difference Between Continuing Education and Professional Development
+The Difference Between Continuous Education and Professional Development

 For example, imagine a marketing professional taking a course on graphic design (Continuing Education) out of personal interest.
 On the other hand, the same professional attending a workshop on the latest digital marketing trends (Professional Development) is honing skills directly relevant to their job.